suizokukan/katal/README.md

                         configuration file then add them to the target directoryThis option can't be used the --select one.
                         (default: False)
+  --addtag ADDTAG       Add a tag to some file(s) in combination with the --to
+                        option. (default: None)
   -c CONFIGFILE, --configfile CONFIGFILE
                         config file, e.g. config.ini (default: katal.ini)
   -ddcfg, --downloaddefaultcfg